 - knowledge of ecosystem processes: BIOL112 Ecology, Evolution and Conservation

-- knowledge of human-environment interaction: either GEOG106 Global Environmental Change or GEOL113 Environmental Geo-hazards skills
+- knowledge of human-environment interaction: either GEOG106 Global Environmental Change or GEOL113 Environmental Geohazards

-- in Geographic Information Science: GEOG205 Introduction to GIS skills
+- skills in Geographic Information Science: GEOG205 Introduction to Geographic Information Systems

 - as well as the required courses towards your major.

-For the full degree requirements, see the Regulations for the BSc website.
+For the full degree requirements, see the Regulations for the Bachelor of Science.

-Environmental Science is a growth area for careers.
-Well-educated people with strong technical and communication skills are needed to help identify, to monitor and possibly to solve a variety of problems associated with the environment and with the use and allocation of resources and sustainability.
+Environmental Science is a growth area for employment.
+Well-educated people with strong technical and communication skills are needed to help identify, to monitor and to contribute to solving a variety of problems associated with the environment and with the use and allocation of resources and sustainability.